cirrina/ctg-rnaseq/readme-sotwares-n-references.md

 1. The driver assumes that FASTQ files have been generated and that filenames are supplied in SampleSheet.
 This will correspond to output from `ctg-demux2` script (python CTG_SampleSheet crunching followed by bcl2fastq demux).
 4. Edit your samplesheet to fullfill all requirements.
 See section `SampleSheet`.
 A SampleSheet must be supplied and present within the pipeline execution dir.
 5. Note that **.fastq** and **.bam** file names must be **defined in the SampleSheet**.
 FASTQ files are ALL expected to be supplied in the SAME directory.
 SampleSheet provides filename(s) and -f argument provides FASTQ path.
-6. Run the `rnaseq-driver` from `Illumina Sequencing Runfolder` (if first time & no project dir has been created)
+6. Run the `rnaseq-driver.sh` from `Illumina Sequencing Runfolder` (if first time & no project dir has been created)
 7. **OR** run the `naseq-driver`from within the `Project work folder`.
 This requires that path to fastq directory is specified (`-f` flag).
 Typically this is performed when resuming a failed run or changing a projects paramters using the config files.
 8. Optional: A project runfolder can be primed without starting the nextflow pipeline.
 Use the `-p`, *prime run* flag.
 This in order to modify parameters in the `nextflow.config.project.XXX` or the `nextflow.config` files.